cdleong/cdleong.github.io/_posts/2024-04-01-slt-a-coders-guide.md

   * Your standard Transformer model's memory usage goes up quadratically with context length.
 If you try to load in hundreds of video frames, it will choke and your GPU may spontaneously combust.
 [Though many folks are working on that](https://arxiv.org/abs/2402.02244).
 * If you strip out information, you, well, lose subtleties.
 Having a wireframe skeleton showing the pose/positions you might miss things like: where are they looking?
 Are they making a happy face or a sad face?

+#### Dimensionality of Sign Language Data is High

+Sign Language Data is highly dimensional, and the signal to noise ratio is really high.
+See [my musings on this]({{ site.baseurl }}/sign-bits/).

 **Implications:**

 * It would be nice to make the representation you pick [as simple as possible, but not simpler!](https://quoteinvestigator.com/2011/05/13/einstein-simple/).
 Smaller formats are easier to work wish, easier to process, easier to share.
 But lose information.
 Think about what you are losing!
+* Here is a place we could draw inspiration from other fields with high-dimensional data.
+Perhaps things like Hyperspectral Imagery work?

 ### Sign Language Datasets are Hard To Make, there are not so many as text